-Preparing for upcoming cold nights:
+Preparing for upcoming cool nights:

-Weather forecasts for this upcoming week have caught our attention.
+Weather forecasts for this upcoming week have caught my attention.
 Forecasts are predicting mid to upper-30s F, depending on the forecast source.
-Rain ahead of these cold fronts will actually be helpful to add water to the soil in the bed and also the row-middle soil so heat can build up in that moist soil ahead of the cold.
-A warmer moist soil takes longer to cool that a dry soil.
-Make sure you keep adequate moisture in the beds ahead of the cold nights (mainly Wednesday and Thursday mornings) so the moist soil can warm during the sunny days under the black plastic.
+Rain ahead of these cold fronts will be helpful to add water to the soil in the bed and also the row-middle soil so heat can build up in that moist soil ahead of the cold.
+A warmer moist soil takes longer to cool than a dry soil.
+Make sure you keep adequate but not excessive moisture in the beds ahead of the cold nights so the moist soil can warm during the sunny days under the black plastic or paper mulches.
 The same principles apply here, a moist bed will stay warmer longer.
 Long overnight drip irrigation events are not proven to be of any benefit to temperatures but have a major negative impact by leaching fertilizer.
-If forecasts continue to drop, and the likelihood of freeze damage increases, covering plants (if not too big) with row covers, Styrofoam cups, paper plates/bowls, etc. are all labor intensive, yet proven measures that protect plants.
 (Bob Hochmuth)